 Côte d'Azur - The Via Julia

-Over six days, we explore the Roman sites and cities along the great road called the Via Julia Augusta.
+Over seven days, we explore the Roman sites and cities along the great road called the Via Julia Augusta.
 The road began in Arles, one of the foremost Roman provincial cities in the region, then ran south across France and into Italy.
 Our journey includes mighty works of Roman engineering, and the sites of earlier Iron Age tribes and Greek settlers.
 One of our highest-rated tours in 2014, it offers a panoramic exploration of Roman and Gallic life in the South of France.
 John Shepherd explores the Roman origins of the sparkling Côte d’Azur.
 Much more than a playground for the rich, the area is profuse with archaeology.
 April is an excellent time to explore the South of France, with very pleasant temperatures and spring in the air, but well before the peak tourist season.

 - Follow the route forged by the Romans from their newly acquired territory in southern Gaul, along the French coast towards Italy